kcoderhtml/mini-me/README.md

 A project to make a mini you with openai 4-o

+A demo of the cli and how to use it can be found here [on youtube](https://youtu.be/3RDaxo5k854)

 ## Steps

 1. Get your skype data from [the skype data export page](https://secure.skype.com/en/data-export)